D-lucasdevil/D.I.V.I.D.E./docs/viking.md

 - Cognitohazard Filters
 - Spatial Stabilizers
 - Adrenal Override Modules
-Designed to punch through walls, realities, and logic.
+Designed to punch through walls and anomalies.

  **Overkill Arsenal**
 Tier-0 clearance loadouts.
 Every operative is armed to terminate existence, not preserve it.
 Includes: